 Other alcohol related offenses include drinking and driving.
 The state if Michigan takes these charges very seriously and a conviction can have devastating effects on your daily life.
 Charges include Operating While Intoxicated (OWI), Operating While Visibly Impaired (OWVI), and Unlawful Bodily Alcohol Level (UBAL).

 Attorney Matthew L. Norwood has experience with drivers license restoration.
+He is one of the very best drivers license restoration attorneys in Michigan.
 Losing your drivers license is devastating to any individual.
 Your drivers license is a symbol of your freedom.
 You need your license to make a living, to get a job, to keep your job and to legally get you and your family from one place to another place.

 Many times, losing your drivers license causes a downward spiral in your life.
 You lose your license, then your job.
 Then with no way to get to interviews and school, you feel like you’re stuck.
 You just want your life back, a chance to earn a living like everyone else.
 You want to be able to stop driving illegally, to stop worrying about getting pulled over and to stop having to look over your shoulder.